rit-sse/Mentoring-Bot/README.md

   tech head for information on what the test bot's id is.
 NEVER share the bot token to anyone you don't trust
 * BOT_ID -> The identification number of the bot.
-If setup properly, this value can be obtained by right clicking on the channel and selecting `COPY ID`
+If setup properly, this value can be obtained by right clicking on the bot and selecting `COPY ID`
 * ANNOUNCEMENT_ID -> The id of the announcement channel.
-This can also be obtained in the same way as the BOT_ID
+This can also be obtained in the same way as the BOT_ID but this time right click on the channel name
-* VOICE_PARENT_ID -> The id of the voice/text category for mentees (where all
+* VOICE_PARENT_ID -> The id of the voice/text header for mentees (where all
   of these channels will be created).
-This can also be obtained in the same way as the BOT_ID
+This can also be obtained in the same way as the BOT_ID but this time right click on the voice channel header

 All `.env` files use the pattern `key=value` and are separated by newlines.
 So the above outline should look like the following display: